 I am by no means a distinguished engineer at a large company.
 But I find it helpful for software developers, including junior developers, to start preparing themselves, become a leader in their companies and maximize their impact.

-The key is becoming aware of your long-term career goal and have the system in place for you to achieve it.
+The key is to become aware of your long-term career goal and have the system in place to achieve it.